-Dr. Carroll teaches Introduction to OT Practice, Synthesis I, Leadership and Management in OT, the pediatric module in Functional Movement and Mobility, and other pediatric content throughout the curriculum.
+Dr. Carroll teaches Leadership and Management in OT, Synthesis I and other pediatric content throughout the curriculum.
 She has clinical experience working with children and adolescents with disabilities in school and community settings.
 Dr. Carroll's scholarly interests include post-secondary transition and best practices for occupational therapy in school settings.
 She currently partners with community organizations serving children and young adults with autism.

-Heidi Fischer, OTD, OTR/L, Clinical Assistant Professor
+Heidi Fischer, OTD, OTR/L, Clinical Associate Professor 312-355-3184